demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-profile-host-list
 ***
 Get information about the hosts and their profile events.
 This command supports asterisks which allows you to get host profiles by filtering its fields according to a specific substring.
-Minimum user role required to access this endpoint - devSecOps.

 #### Base Command

 `prisma-cloud-compute-profile-host-list`

+#### Requires Role
+devSecOps

 #### Input

 | **Argument Name** | **Description** | **Required** |